 Attrition is the most under-modeled cost component in outbound voice.
 Procurement teams model it as a percentage when they model it at all, and the percentage rarely shows up in the vendor pitch.
 The hourly rate dominates the conversation, so the procurement deck reads as labor arbitrage, and the calibration tax stays invisible until the second quarter of the contract.

 Senior ops people know this.
-They have lived through the 50 percent annualized voice floor.
+They have lived through the voice floor that cycles half its chairs a year.
 They have watched a 20-seat program lose 10 trained agents in 12 months and then watched the supervisor team spend the next quarter rebuilding calibration from scratch.
 They have seen conversion rates dip on every fresh-agent cohort.
 They have absorbed the recruit-screen-train-ramp cost three or four times for the same chair.

 What they have rarely seen is the same chair held by the same agent for 18 months.
 That is the actual headline benefit of a low-attrition voice floor, and it is the buyer-felt pain that the Caribbean attrition delta is built to quantify.